 “Oh, that’s my comfort read!”

+I’ve seen several statements that no first read can be a comfort read.
+I get the thinking behind that—you don’t know what will happen, therefore no comfortable anticipation.
 And yet I don’t find that to be true.
 P.G.
 Wodehouse’s books are the chief ones I’ve actually saved for a first read when I wanted a new comfort book.
-I could always trust Wodehouse to stay inside the delicately constructed boundary of charm and emotional safety that he was so brilliant at fashioning with such stylistic mastery.
+I could always trust Wodehouse to stay inside the delicately constructed boundary of charm and emotional safety that he was so brilliant at constructing.

-My longest running comfort read is still D.E.
-Stevenson’s Miss Buncle’s Book, which has at last been republished.
+My longest running comfort read is D.E.
+Stevenson’s Miss Buncle’s Book, which I note is getting a new edition–finding it used is difficult.
 My copy is a rapidly decaying first edition, its production clearly not aimed for keeper shelves.
 And yet most of those I know who’ve read it hang onto their copies.
-And have: for the longest time you could not find it as a used book under hundreds of dollars.